cgerson/cgerson.github.io/cv.md

 _Data Science Fellow_

 - 12-week fellowship focused on enhancing skills used in the data science industry.
-- Through five data projects, Metis teaches and reinforces concepts such as statistical inference, data acquisition, supervised and unsupervised learning, d3.js, SQL and NoSQL databases, and Hadoop MapReduce.ÃÂ
+- Through five data projects, Metis teaches and reinforces concepts such as statistical inference, data acquisition, supervised and unsupervised learning, d3.js, SQL and NoSQL databases, and Hadoop MapReduce.

 **Fon Technology,** Madrid, Spain                                                                8/2012-10/2014